Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/custom-entities.md

 reason, it is expected that the first attempt at fixing the problem will be simply re-running the migrations.

-While Postgres does, Cassandra does not support constraints such as "NOT NULL", "UNIQUE" or "FOREIGN KEY", but Kong provides you with such features when you define your model's schema.
-Bear in mind that this schema will be the same for both Postgres and Cassandra, hence, you might trade-off a pure SQL schema for one that works with Cassandra too.
+While PostgreSQL does, Cassandra does not support constraints such as "NOT NULL", "UNIQUE" or "FOREIGN KEY", but Kong provides you with such features when you define your model's schema.
+Bear in mind that this schema will be the same for both PostgreSQL and Cassandra, hence, you might trade-off a pure SQL schema for one that works with Cassandra too.

-**IMPORTANT**: if your `schema` uses a `unique` constraint, then Kong will enforce it for Cassandra, but for Postgres you must set this constraint in the migrations.
+**IMPORTANT**: if your `schema` uses a `unique` constraint, then Kong will enforce it for Cassandra, but for PostgreSQL you must set this constraint in the migrations.

-To see a real-life example, give a look at the [Key-Auth plugin migrations](https://github.com/Kong/kong/tree/master/kong/plugins/key-auth/migrations/).
+To see a real-life example, take a look at the [Key-Auth plugin migrations](https://github.com/Kong/kong/tree/master/kong/plugins/key-auth/migrations/).

 ## Define a schema